chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ### Nodes

-A [Node]({{< relref "nodes" >}}) is a communication between the Chef Infra Server and the Infra Clients.
-Nodes are used when an Infra Client asks for a policy from the Infra Chef Server.
+A [node]({{< relref "nodes" >}}) is a device that is managed by Chef Infra.
+During the Chef Infra Client, the client retrieved a policy from the server and converges it onto a node.

 The Chef Infra Server integration lets you: